F-I-D-O/Manuals/Programming/Python/Pandas Manual.md

 - [`pivot_table`](https://pandas.pydata.org/docs/reference/api/pandas.pivot_table.html): function that can aggragate and transform a dataframe in one step. with this function, one can create a pivot table, but also a lot more.

+## `pivot_table`
+The pivot table (mega)function do a lot of things at once:
+- it aggregates the data
+- it transforms the data
+- it sorts the data due to reindexing

+Although this function is very powerfall there are also many pitfalls.
+The most important ones are:
+- column data type change for columns with missing values

+### Column data type change for columns with missing values
+The tranformation often creates row-column combinations that do not exist in the original data.
+These are filled with `NaN` values.
+But some data types does not support `NaN` values, and in conclusion, the data type of the columns with missing values is changed to `float`.
+Possible solutions:
+- we can use the `fill_value` parameter to fill the missing values with some value that is supported by the data type (e.g. -1 for integers)
+- we can use the `dropna` parameter to drop the rows with missing values
+- we can change the data type of the columns with missing values prior to calling the `pivot_table` function.
+For example, the [pandas integer data types](https://pandas.pydata.org/docs/reference/arrays.html#nullable-integer) support `NaN` values.

 # Geopandas
 Geopandas is a GIS addon to pandas, an equivalent to PostGIS.
 Unfortunately, **it currently supports only one geometry column per table.**

+**Do not ever copy paste the geometries from jupyter notebook as the coordinates are rounded!** Use the `to_wkt` function instead.

 ## Create a geodataframe from CSV
 Geopandas has it's own `read_csv` function, however, it requires a very specific csv format, so it is usually easier to first import csv to pandas and then create geopandas dataframe from pandas dataframe.